ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-03-tools-III.md

 1. Choose one or more
 1. Stick with them

-We prefer:

-- [ruff](https://astral.sh/ruff) for fast and modern general linting
+We prefer [ruff](https://astral.sh/ruff) for fast and modern general linting.
-- [mypy](https://mypy.readthedocs.io/) for preventing type-related code errors
+`ruff` is also a great choice for a linter because it incorporates the checks of multiple other linters, such as `flake8` and `pydocstyle`, into a single tool.

 You may also see these linters used by some projects:

 - [flake8](https://flake8.pycqa.org/) because it is simple
 - [pylint](https://www.pylint.org/) because it is (too?) extensive
+- [mypy](https://mypy.readthedocs.io/) for preventing type-related code errors

 Checkout [GitHub.com: Awesome Linters] to see the range of linters available for different languages.